Written by Mor Dionysius Jacob Bar Salibi Metropolitan of Amid (Diarbakir) (d.1171)

 Chapter 16 Retort

-In His unification with our flesh, did He undergo any change?
+In His unification with our flesh, did He undergo any change? no prescription

 We say that the sun does not change or get lessened as it shines upon people in winters and summers, nor does the teacher’s knowledge as he prattles with children.
 Similarly, the soul does not undergo any change when it unites with his body, nor does the nature of fire when it unites with iron.
 Such was the case with the Word, when He united with the flesh He did not undergo any change.

 Why did the Lord not save us through an angel or a messenger, but rather by His own self?